ioBroker/ioBroker.admin/src-rx/src/SCHEMA.md

                     hidden: 'myType === 1', // hidden if myType is 1
                     disabled: 'myType === 2' // disabled if myType is 2
                 },
-                'options.myType': { // name could support more than one level
+                'options.myType': { // name could support more than one levelhelperText
                     newLine: true, // must start from new row
                     type: 'select',
                     label: {en: "Type"},